Went to Nebraska last week. Lincoln, Grand Island, and Sherman SRA.

 I met my future wife on August 20th, 1998 in Indianapolis, Indiana.
 She was 16 years old.
 13 years later she’s been the most important human being – other than my mother – I’ve ever known.
 Everything I am I owe to the grace of God she’s been to me.
 Everything I do – all the different hats I have to wear, every competency I have or try to have, every correct comma – I owe to her.
 She’s 29 today.
 And still freaking awesome.
 I love you, Alison.

-Here we are in Assisi, Italy in 2005, just a few weeks after our 2nd anniversary.
+Here we are in Assisi, Italy in 2005, just a few weeks before our 2nd anniversary.

 Here we are in McCormick Creek State Park (near Spencer, Indiana) on our 5th anniversary.